Mary Pennington (Updike) Weatherall: Later life and career

 After her divorce, she worked for Atlantic Monthly reading poetry and studied at Montserrat College of Art.
-In 1982, she married Robert Weatherall.
-She was a popular landscape painter, and died in Ipswich on February 25, 2018.
+In 1982, she married longtime family friend Robert Weatherall.
+A recent widower, Weatherall had started as an academic in England and continued his career at MIT.
+Mary was a popular landscape painter as well as being active in the civil rights movement, participating in one of the Selma marches.

+Shortly after celebrating her 88th birthday with family at the historic Hart House, Weatherall came down with pneumonia.
+Her children, seven grandchildren, and great-grandson gathered before she died in her home on February 25, 2018.
 Many of her papers are held at Harvard University.